Acuras made in USA vs. Japan

 I've owned three Accords, one Japan-built and two Ohio-built.

-I consider myself to be rather anal about quality, but I would be hard-pressed to say that any of those 3 cars were of better or lower build quality than the others.
-If anything, it was the Japan-built Accord that developed warping plastic in the trunk area.
 My two former US-built Accords were solid and reliable.
 Oh, I heard that the 88 Accord with 210,000 original miles needs its _first_ clutch work. tsk, tsk.
 The one bad thing about the '90 Accord was that it needed a distributor (or some part) a few years ago that Honda covered even though the car was long-passed warranty.
 It turned out that the distributors were not up to Honda specifications.
-I would not have hesitated if the TSX had been built in the US or Canada. |

 Re: Acuras made in USA vs. Japan

-Originally Posted by Mokos23
+Originally posted by 04EuroAccordTsx

 My friends and carmax associates have told me that Acuras made in Japan vs. the ones assembled in the USA have better quality and reliability, is that true?
 One of my friends had a CL-S made in USA and had bad quality, but now traded it in for an Rsx-S which he notes is made in Japan and has had no problems with it so far.